Cattle herd terminology: who knew it was a different language.

 The time of the year or season when calves are born.
 This can vary from farm to farm depending on the farm’s needs, weather and housing.

-When a bull’s testicles are removed usually by cutting or banding so they can not breed.
-Once a bull is castrated they are considered a steer.
+When a bull’s testicles are removed, usually by cutting or banding so they can not breed.
+Once a bull is castrated, it is considered a steer.

 Is the plural form of cow, as in either sex of the bovine family.

-Is a cattle herd where no outside breeding stock are added.
+Is a cattle herd where no outside breeding stock is added.
 All breeding is accomplished through animals already in the herd or on the same property.

 Is when animals have access to grass, alfalfa, and mixed greens through the grazing season.